martinboller/gse/README.md

 ----

 ## Latest changes

+### 2022-03-05 - Updated to 21.4.4 released February 24th 2022
+  - GSA Web components and GSA Daemon 2 separate packages.
+Installation now also handles that as two functions.
+  - Minor changes to gsad.service, now using --drop-privileges

 ### 2021-12-19 - Greenbone Security Assistant Daemon (GSAD) behind NGINX Proxy
   - In order to benefit from the security features of NGINX, GSAD is now being proxied through that.